bitgord/tronsr-template/BUDGET_EXPENSES.md

 ## Projected Funding
 After June 27, assuming that we become a TRON SR, we will allocate the following budgets.
 • 50% - back to TRON voters
-• 25% - develop global TRON community
+• 20% - develop global TRON community
-• 25% - maintain TRON infrastructure
+• 20% - maintain TRON infrastructure
+• 10% - support TRON projects